Skip to content

 The scanner preserves existing capability definitions and warns about gaps.

-• Only processes exported functions with @xript JSDoc tags
+• only processes exported functions with @xript JSDoc tags

-• Ignores functions without @xript tags
+• ignores functions without @xript tags

-• In merge mode: adds new bindings, warns about removed bindings (does not auto-delete), preserves manual edits to existing bindings
+• in merge mode, adds new bindings, warns about removed bindings (does not auto-delete), preserves manual edits to existing bindings

 /**